 Just Say “No” to Clutter

 It can be tempting to decorate your apartment with lots of cute little pieces of décor, but you’re not doing yourself any favors.
-If your apartment is crowded, it will feel smaller than it is.
-Keep as many areas free of clutter as you can, and go minimalist with your decorating.
+If your apartment is crowded with “stuff,” it will feel smaller than it actually is.
+Keep as many areas free of clutter as you can, and try to go minimalist with your decorating.
 If you insist on having a bunch of small trinkets, put them in one specific area, such as sitting next to each other on a certain shelf.

 Use the Right Light